Caesurus/how2fsb/README.md

 # how2fsb
-Format String Bugs (FSB) and how to exploit them.
+Format String Bugs (FSB) and tutorials on how to exploit them.
 A _Format String Bug_ is when an application passes user input directly to `printf()`.
 EG:
 ```
     fgets(buffer, BUF_LEN, stdin);